Australasian Yoga Therapy Conference 2018

 Shanti Shanti Kaur Khalsa, PhD is a Medical Family therapist, highly experienced Yoga therapist, Yoga therapy trainer, and is well known for her Kundalini Yoga program for people living with HIV.
 She has taught Yoga since 1971 and since 1986 has taught people with chronic or life threatening illnesses.
 Across all traditions and lineages of Yoga Therapy and across all skill sets, the essential work is transformation.
 How do we help the injured or ill person recover?
 How can the Yoga Therapist engage his or her client to assist them to make and keep new health behaviours and to adhere to a practice?
 Shanti Shanti will explore the new psychology of health recovery and how to cultivate and engender this in our clients.
 You will learn the first step to Support Behavior Change, what Self Efficacy is and How to Develop it in Your Clients, the importance of support from friends and family, When to Say Yes and When to Say No and the Case for a Compelling Future.

-Yoga and the Lymphatic System with Annette Loudon
+Yoga for the Lymphatic System with Annette Loudon

 The Heart of Healing with Leigh Blaskhi